timvandermeij/mobile-radio-tomography/README.md

   simulation.
 See the [ArduPilot section](#ardupilot) below for more details.

-For all commands in this file, replace `python2` with `python`, and `pip2` with `pip` if your operating system does not need to distinguish between Python 2 and Python 3.
+For all commands in this file, replace `python2` with `python`, and `pip2` with `pip` if your operating system does not need to distinguish between different versions of Python, e.g., Python 2 and Python 3.

 Python packages
 ---------------